khouloudCh15/Kafka-Mongo/README.md

 ```
 localhost:9021
 ```
-Here are the verification its the clusters, its containers and the architecture is well existing:
+Here are the clusters, its containers and the architecture are well existing:
 ![](https://github.com/nadinelabidi/Ehealth-Kafka-Project/blob/main/Demo/topics.gif)